Ground loop (aviation): Contributing factors

 Ground loops occur when the aircraft is moving on the ground—either taxiing, landing, or during takeoff.
 Ground loops can damage the undercarriage and wingtips of an aircraft.
 Several extreme incidents of ground loop have resulted in fatalities.

-In the case of the 1947 crash of Pan Am Flight 121, Captain Michael Graham, one of the surviving passengers said that the landing would have been successful had an engine on the port wing not dug into the ground, dragging the plane in that direction in a ground loop and breaking it in two.
+In the case of the 1947 crash of Pan Am Flight 121, Captain Michael Graham, one of the surviving passengers, said that the landing would have been successful had an engine on the port wing not dug into the ground, dragging the plane in that direction in a ground loop and breaking it in two.

 Ground loops may occur when landing on muddy ground, wet pavement, or frozen surfaces, especially if there are puddles or patches.
 They may also occur when an aircraft departs a paved surface: for example, after an engine failure in multi-engine airplanes produces asymmetric thrust.
 Another common cause is failure of a tire or wheel brake, causing a loss of directional control.

+A controlled ground loop may also be used as a rudimentary form of emergency braking while landing, "in case one is still rolling too fast to stop."
+According to Robinet, "The pilot would merely hold the right brake (in this case...no place on the left) harder than the left and wishes the airplane around in a tight turn on the ground.
+Another way of putting it, the airplane swaps ends.
+This is a ground loop."

 Gliders commencing a takeoff behind a tow plane are vulnerable to ground looping during cross-wind conditions because the slipstream from the propeller of the tow plane generates more lift on the downwind wing of the glider than on the upwind wing.
 If the flight controls are unable to overcome the rolling tendency at this low speed, the upwind wingtip will contact the ground and initiate a ground loop; the glider pilot must release the tow rope to abandon the takeoff.
 Gliders with a large main wheel and a tail wheel or tail skid are particularly susceptible to this form of ground looping during cross-wind takeoffs because of the large angle of attack on the wing.
 Gliders with a nose wheel or nose skid cause the wing to present a lower angle of attack at the commencement of the take off roll and are much less susceptible to this form of ground looping.
 Tow plane pilots are taught to delay applying full power until the glider is moving fast enough that its tail is off the ground, reducing the angle of attack on the wing.